Bylaws for East Bay Trinity Chinese Church

 Deacons must conform to the qualifications laid down by Scripture (1 Timothy 3:8-13).

 The Administrative Council is chaired by an elder elected by the Administrative Council.
-With less than two elders in the EP Board, a deacon may be elected as chairman.
+With less than two elders in the EB, a deacon may be elected as chairman.